temporalio/sdk-ruby/README.md

 # Create a client
 client = Temporalio::Client.connect('localhost:7233', 'my-namespace')

-# Create a worker with the client and activities
+# Create a worker with the client, activities, and workflows
 worker = Temporalio::Worker.new(
   client:,
   task_queue: 'my-task-queue',
+  workflows: [MyModule::MyWorkflow],
-  # There are various forms an activity can take, see specific section for details.
+  # There are various forms an activity can take, see "Activities" section for details
-  activities: [MyModule::MyActivity]
+  activities: [MyModule::MyActivity],
+  # During the beta period, this must be provided explicitly, see below for details
+  workflow_executor: Temporalio::Worker::WorkflowExecutor::ThreadPool.default
 )

 # Run the worker until block complete